JohnPhamous/codecademy-daily-journal/instructions.md

 ## Project Requirements

-- Build the application using React and Redux Toolkit
+- Build the application using React and Redux
 - Version control your application with Git and host the repository on GitHub
 - Write a README (using Markdown) that documents your project including:
   - The purpose of your project